Krystalliaa/n8n-AI-agent/README.md

 1. If the user asks you to research a topic and save/create a document about it, you must automatically:
    a.
 Use the search tool to research the topic
    b.
-Call create_google_doc with an appropriate title
+Call create_google_docs with an appropriate title
    c.
-Call update_google_doc_content with the documentId from step b, inserting your research findings as the content You do not need to be told explicitly to "update" or "use the content" — if the user mentions creating a document about a topic, always complete all three steps automatically.
+Call update_google_docs with the documentId from step b, inserting your research findings as the content You do not need to be told explicitly to "update" or "use the content" — if the user mentions creating a document about a topic, always complete all three steps automatically.

 2. If the user just asks a question without mentioning documents, simply answer in chat — do not create documents unless asked.